 The P-113 Verdict is a reasonably accurate semi auto pistol that boasts a higher than average damage per bullet (125 damage).
 It holds 10 rounds in its mag and comes with 8 spare mags.
 This also means that it carries a larger amount of total damage in its reserves than most sidearms in the game.
 It has moderately high recoil when firing and noticeable sway even when standing still.
 At the risk of us sounding like a broken record, this sidearm is another crouch-before-firing affair.
 Interestingly, the recoil is a lot more manageable in first person mode, leading to better accuracy when spamming shots despite the unimpressive iron sights.

 The interesting thing about the Verdict is…that there’s nothing really fancy about it.
 The Verdict is just a big gun that you carry around when you need a simple, reliable sidearm in your loadout.
 It’s reasonably accurate, has good damage output and carries a good amount of ammo.
-It’s definitely better as an anti-bug weapon than an anti-automaton one, though.
-The bugs send a lot more weak and lightly armored units at the player.
-With bots, the lack of medium armor penetration makes it struggle against some enemies.
-It also runs into the same problem that the R-63 Diligence has where, due to damage falloff affecting the bullet immediately after it leaves the barrel, it can’t one shot devastator heads even though on paper it does the necessary amount of damage to hit that breakpoint.
+The combo of medium armor penetration and a reasonable ammo reserves (for a secondary) make this weapon a decent option against all factions.

 Unlocked: Page 3 of the Polar Patriots premium war bond.